XTxiatong/PaperArxiv/Federated.md

 ## Personalisation
 - [CoRR 2020] [Adaptive Personalized Federated Learning](https://arxiv.org/pdf/2003.13461.pdf)
    - Prior to this work, the ultimate goal of most FL study is to learn a global model that achieves uniformly good performance over almost all participating clients.
-   - **Client drift**: in the presence of statistical data heterogeneity, the global model might not generalize well on the local data of each client individually.
+   - **Client drift**: in the presence of statistical data heterogeneity, the global model might not generalize well on the local data of each client individually. -- This means poor generalisation on the client's local testing set.
+It is questionable how generalise overall.
    - **Pluralistic approach**: to embrace statistical heterogeneity and mitigate the effect of negative transfer, it is necessary to integrate the personalization into learning instead of finding a single consensus predictor.
 - [ICML 2021][Ditto: Fair and Robust Federated Learning Through Personalization](https://proceedings.mlr.press/v139/li21h.html)
 - [CoRR 2021][HypCluster: Three Approaches for Personalization with Applications to Federated Learning](https://arxiv.org/abs/2002.10619)(https://arxiv.org/pdf/2002.10619.pdf)